BettercareHealth/bettercare/nc/nc-4.md

 6. Minerals (such as sodium, potassium, chloride, calcium, magnesium, phosphate)
 7. Trace elements (such as iron)

-The carbohydrates, proteins and fats provide the infant with 440 kilojoules per kg per day (105 kilocalories/kg/day) needed to grow normally.
+The carbohydrates, proteins and fats provide the infant with 440 kilojoules per&nbsp;kg per&nbsp;day (105 kilocalories/kg/day) needed to grow normally.

 ### 4-2 What milk can be given to a normal infant?